-Publicly disseminated information includes, postings of official statements, inclusion of Title VI language in contracts or other agreements, displays at Public Information Open House (PIOH) proceedings and informational brochures.
-GDOT ensures public service announcements or notices are posted of proposed projects, hearings, meetings, or formation of public advisory boards, in newspapers or other media reaching the affected community.
-The community is identified through review of statistical data gathered by the project team with regard to the residential and business communities in and around the project area.
+The impacted community is identified through review of statistical data gathered by the project team with regard to the residential and business communities in and around the project area.
 GDOT further ensures the full utilization of available minority publications or media; and, where appropriate, provides written or verbal information in languages other than English.
 The Title VI /Environmental Justice Specialist works with the GDOT Office of Communications to ensure that current information is available and accessible on the GDOT website.
+The website will provide for the date and location of the PIOH.
+The GDOT team attempts to ensure that the PIOH location is readily accessible to the community and in most instances on a public transportation route.
+Notices are provided in the community and through other media outlets, including all social media platforms.
 These activities are undertaken to ensure that the public is educated about their rights, pursuant to Title VI, relative to the transportation decision making process.

 During the course of PIOHs and other meeting opportunities, surveys and comment cards are provided for feedback.
-The surveys and comment cards are brought back and reviewed by the Title VI/Environmental Justice Specialist in consultation with the Assistant Administrator and in some instances, the EEO Director.
-This review may be followed up with the impacted Offices regarding appropriate responses or with the citizen(s) to offer guidance with regards to policies and processes relevant to the comment or concern communicated to the Agency.
+The surveys and comment cards are provided in any language identified by the GDOT team as being applicable to the community where the project is located.
+They are brought back and reviewed by the Title VI/Environmental Justice Specialist in consultation with the Assistant Administrator and in some instances, the EEO Director.
+When necessary interpreter services may be acquired to assist in the review.
+This review may be followed up with the impacted

+Offices regarding appropriate responses or with the citizen(s) to offer guidance with regards to policies and processes relevant to the comment or concern communicated to the Agency.

-PIOH Format has been updated to provide virtual engagement.
-However, the substance of the PIOH meetings remains the same.
+PIOH Format has been updated to include virtual engagement.
+However, in-person engagement continues and the substance of the PIOH meetings remains the same.